Reanimat0rum/Reanimat0rum/README.md

 ### Hi there 👋, I'm Bakakin Pavel

-🔭 I’m currently working on medical analitical center of Department of Public Health
+🔭 I’m currently working on medical analitical center of Department of Public Health as analytic

 🌱 I’m currently learning product analytics, ML